vicki167/SocketServerSimulator/README.md

 style comms.
 I can update if desired.
 Paul had mentioned working with older versions of the JDK, so I wanted to have some "old school" code in the example
 * The unit testing could be more complete and test more error conditions
+* Some methods were left public even if their access could be more restrictive for this sample.
+This is done to ease testing and maintain an API that could be used in the future.

 ## Build instructions